GerHobbelt/cef-wiki/GeneralUsage.md

   * **locale** The locale string that will be passed to Blink.
 If empty the default locale of "en-US" will be used.
 This value is ignored on Linux where locale is determined using environment variable parsing with the precedence order: LANGUAGE, LC\_ALL, LC\_MESSAGES and LANG.
 Also configurable using the "lang" command-line switch.
   * **log\_file** The directory and file name to use for the debug log.
 If empty, the default name of "debug.log" will be used and the file will be written to the application directory.
 Also configurable using the "log-file" command-line switch.
   * **log\_severity** The log severity.
 Only messages of this severity level or higher will be logged.
 Also configurable using the "log-severity" command-line switch with a value of "verbose", "info", "warning", "error", "error-report" or "disable".
   * **resources\_dir\_path** The fully qualified path for the resources directory.
-If this value is empty the cef.pak and/or devtools\_resources.pak files must be located in the module directory on Windows/Linux or the app bundle Resources directory on Mac OS X. Also configurable using the "resources-dir-path" command-line switch.
+If this value is empty the cef.pak and/or devtools\_resources.pak files must be located in the module directory on Windows/Linux or the app bundle Resources directory on MacOS.
+Also configurable using the "resources-dir-path" command-line switch.
   * **locales\_dir\_path** The fully qualified path for the locales directory.
 If this value is empty the locales directory must be located in the module directory.
-This value is ignored on Mac OS X where pack files are always loaded from the app bundle Resources directory.
+This value is ignored on MacOS where pack files are always loaded from the app bundle Resources directory.
 Also configurable using the "locales-dir-path" command-line switch.
   * **remote\_debugging\_port** Set to a value between 1024 and 65535 to enable remote debugging on the specified port.
 For example, if 8080 is specified the remote debugging URL will be http://localhost:8080.
 CEF can be remotely debugged from any CEF or Chrome browser window.
 Also configurable using the "remote-debugging-port" command-line switch.

 ## CefBrowser and CefFrame